-Born in Chelmsford, Ontario, Canada, Julie Laurin has had a prolific career in the arts, in tech, and in New Media as a podcaster and livestreamer.
-Widely recognized for her minimalist “No Photoshop” style as a fine art photographer, Julie received international acclaim for her work with actors and performers in photographic series, largely shot in Montreal from 2013 to 2016.
+Born in Chelmsford, Ontario, Canada, Julie Laurin has had a prolific career in the arts, in tech, and in new media as a podcaster and livestreamer.
+Widely recognized for her ‘no photoshop’ style as a fine art photographer, Julie received international acclaim for her work with actors and performers in photographic series, largely shot in Montreal from 2013 to 2016.
 In 2020, Julie created a science project named “A Tiny World”, to explore the microscopic world.
 Later that same year, she launched a Twitch stream to share this world with the general public.
-Finally, in 2021, after working in the tech industry for over 20 years, Julie has embarked on a new journey as a solo consultant specializing in digital strategy, podcast production and science communication.

 Julie Laurin is an artist who sometimes works with her camera, sometimes with a palette knife, sometimes with a microscope.
 She enjoys exploring the beautiful, the ugly, the strong, the frail and the powerful.
 She is fascinated by darkness, pain, sadness, joy, curiosity, and by all the things we hesitate to say to each other.
 She fits in and doesn’t fit in, and she’s not good at playing pretend – but she does love the imaginary.
 Fairy tales are fun.